Monday 11 January 2021

 With the UK now out of the EU, what has changed is the need to obtain customs clearance, but that is done in lieu of the VAT clearance that was previously carried out.

-You will need to complete two copies of Déclaration d'entrée en France en franchise de biens personnels en provenance de pays tiers à l'Union Européenne, which you should send to your local customs office by recorded delivery.
-A link to a directory of local offices is available on the above link.
+You will need to complete two copies of Déclaration d'entrée en France en franchise de biens personnels en provenance de pays tiers à l'Union Européenne, which you should present to local customs officials.
 There is not a great deal on the form to complete.
+It is a form used for both vehicles and other personal possessions.

 Together with the form, you will also need to provide: